Manage Scripts

 • Script Context: An audit script can run in the User or System context.

-• Timeout: The time that Privilege Management for Windows waits from the start of script execution for the script to complete before activating the default rule options.
+• Timeout: The time that Endpoint Privilege Management for Windows waits from the start of script execution for the script to complete before activating the default rule options.

 Import an Audit Script